Liza Fernández Rodríguez

 Liza Fernández Rodríguez (born July 23, 1973) is a Puerto Rican attorney and politician affiliated with the New Progressive Party (PNP).
 Fernández was a member of the House of Representatives of Puerto Rico from 2005 to 2012, and of the Senate of Puerto Rico from 2012 to 2013.
 In December 2012, after her electoral defeat, Fernández was confirmed as a Superior Judge.

 Fernández is married to Guaynabo ex-mayor Angel Pérez Otero.

 Early years and studies

 Liza Fernández was born and raised in San Juan.
-In 1995, she completed a bachelor's degree in communications from the Sacred Heart University, graduating magna cum laude, meaning "with great honor".
+In 1995, she completed a bachelor's degree in communications from the Universidad del Sagrado Corazón, graduating magna cum laude, meaning "with great honor".
 She was also included in the National Dean's List for her academic excellence.
 That same year, she was admitted to the Faculty of Law of the Interamerican University of Puerto Rico School of Law.
 She completed her law degree in 1998.